scientific-python/action-check-changelogfile/README.md

 Python.
 Therefore, this Action is best done in Python as well and needs Docker to run.

+Furthermore, Astropy might change its change log format in the future.
+With that in mind, there is not much motivation to rewrite the logic in `astropy-changelog` in TypeScript.

 In its current state, it probably takes about 20-30 seconds.
 Fortunately, this Action can be run in parallel to the regular CI workflow.
 A typical CI takes much longer than 30 seconds anyway,